AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 ### Overview

+>[!IMPORTANT]
+>
+>Note that the feature will only be available after enabling it in the account.
+Contact ALM support or Customer Success Manager.

 Presently, ALM supports multiple attempts at the LMS level via the Multiple Quiz Attempt (MQA) feature:

 * Authors can configure attempts at course level (applied to all quiz‑bearing modules in the course) or at module level (per quiz module).